Yoctol/bottender/docs/channel-line-rich-menu.md

 By doing so, we successfully create a rich menu with multiple submenus.
 You can set up a more complicated submenu using the same method.

-The full submenu example can be checked out [Here](https://github.com/Yoctol/bottender/tree/master/examples/line-rich-menu-submenu).
+For the full submenu example, checked out [LINE Rich Menu Submenu Example](https://github.com/Yoctol/bottender/tree/master/examples/line-rich-menu-submenu).